fuse-box/fuse-box/docs/devServer.md

 ```

 `express` callback gives you an `application` itself where you can override anything paths except for `/__ftl` which is
-used internally and cannot be overriden.
+used internally and cannot be overridden.
 The second argument is `express` itself

 ## HMR server settings